-Ford F150 Low oil pressure after oil change
+Ford F150 Low oil pressure after the oil change

-If low oil pressure light comes on after an oil change, make sure the oil filter is tight.
+If a low oil pressure light comes on after an oil change, ensure the oil filter is tight.
 Next, check the engine oil level.

-How to reset Ford F150 after an oil change?
+How do you reset the Ford F150 after an oil change?

 Use the arrow buttons on the left side of the steering wheel to scroll to the main menu.
 Use the arrows to highlight Display Mode, and use the right arrow to select it.
 Scroll down to Engine Information.
 Press the “OK” button for about 3 seconds to reset the oil life.